SWKG21/Credit_Card_Fraud/README.md

 # Credit Card Fraud

-This is a mini-project for course "Machine Learning: Business Case" of Master Data Sciences (École Polytechnique)
+This is a mini-project for course "Machine Learning: Business Case" of Master Data Sciences at École Polytechnique.

 Authors: Wang SUN, Bolong ZHANG, Shangyuan ZHANG, Wenzhuo LIU